pryv/data-types/README.md

       - **{languageCode}** Name of this class in a specific language
   - **fromats** `Object` each property key beign a format of this class.
     -  **{fromatKey}** they key of the format examples: `"deg"` for degrees.
-      The content of this properties should follow [https://json-schema.org/](JSON Schema) format.
+      The content of this properties should follow [JSON Schema](https://json-schema.org/) format.
       - **description** (optional) `string`
       - **type** `Mixed` as per JSON schema
       - **extras** (optional) they will be stripped out in a separete "extra" place at build.